harshalDharpure/harshaldharpure/README.md

 - 💬 Ask me about: Machine Learning 💻,Deep Learning,WebDevelopment and Little about Block Chain Technology.
 - 📫 How to reach me: Gmail Id- harshaldharpure9922@gmail.com
 - 😄 Pronouns: HarshI_D 👽
-- ⚡ Fun fact:🎭 Above Information MayNot be True. ☠
+- ⚡ Fun fact:🎭 Hot water will turn into ice faster than cold water. ☠